 - Inside Out (not to be confused with the other book of the same name) by Terry Trueman is narrated by a fellow who went into a schizophrenic state and, essentially, never came out.
 Voices often interrupt the narration to taunt him, and there's rhyming nonsense in the margins of the pages. ("Squish-wish, squish-wish, don't you wish you could squish a wish?")
 It should be noted that Trueman is a psychologist, so this is presumably an accurate depiction of some form of the illness.

-- The novel Dec treats Francis Dec's less racist ramblings this way.
+- The novel Dec treats Francis E. Dec's less racist ramblings this way.

 - Larry Niven plays with this in his Known Space works.
 Earth's government, The ARM, secretly cultivates paranoid schizophrenics as a sort of defense branch for a world where the majority of the populace has been manipulated into pacifism.
 It turns out to have come in handy to have a bunch of Properly Paranoid crazies on staff when the Kzinti show up.

 - Star Trek: Voyager had an episode ("The Voyager Conspiracy") where Seven of Nine goes temporarily crazy from information overload and links most of the major events of the series up to that point into a massive Federation conspiracy to capture her, a Borg Drone.
 This is easily dismissed until you realize that, even though her conclusion about it being all about her was flawed and delusional, several of her premises were, in fact, quite grounded and made for some tantalizingly uncomfortable questions that were completely swept under the rug by the show.
 One can't help but wonder if there really WAS a conspiracy going on there: specifically, why was a glorified scout ship on a reconnaissance mission armed with several banned WMDs?